Coveros-Archive/PiKubeCluster/README.md

 That said, the other nodes appear to perform just fine.
 The load balancer keeps up with a heavy load of static content.

+# Add a Raspberry Pi 4B
+## Issues:
+### Power
+3 amp minimum power supply.
+I tried a 2.4 and a 2.0 amp charger block.
+The keyboard wouldn't even come on.
+I went as far as buying a second Pi 4 when I was buying the 'official' 15W power supply block.
+It wasn't necessary.
+The power supply fixed the problem.

+### HDMI
+The Pi 4 uses a microHDMI port.
+You'll only need the display while you give yourself a static IP address and do the minimum work necessary to give yourself SSH access from another workstation.

+However, you'll still need that adapter because you'll need to see what you're doing in order to log in and change the password and set the address.

+Also, the ethernet port and the USB ports are swapped in position between the Raspberry Pi 3 and the Raspberry Pi 4.